-Do you dream of one day owning a homestead of your own, a place where you can raise animals and gardens to provide good, wholesome food for you family?
+Do you dream of one day owning a homestead of your own, a place where you can raise animals and gardens to provide good, wholesome food for your family?
 No more city councils deciding if you can raise chickens or not.
 No more neighbors complaining about some animal or other of yours.
 The dream of owning your homestead need not remain a dream; it can become your reality.

 There is a difference between owning a homestead and living a homestead life.
 People can buy a farm but that does not make them farmers.
 Your dream homestead also may not look anything like your dream when you first find it.
 I believe that being a homesteader means living the experience of creating that homestead.
-You get to design, build, fix, move and adjust the homestead so that it works best for you.
+You get to design, build, fix, move, and adjust the homestead so that it works best for you.
 In doing so, you will become a part of that homestead and not just a property owner.
 The fulfillment of homesteading will come in the testimonies you give about overcoming the obstacles you faced and the home and life you created.

 You can take all the great ideas you have been reading and talking about and put them to use on your very own homestead, once you finally have it.
-You don’t need to wait for some magical day to appear, or the perfect opportunity to fall into you lap.
+You don’t need to wait for some magical day to appear, or the perfect opportunity to fall into your lap.
 You can place yourself upon the path of homesteading opportunity now.
-You may have change your perspective, shed some biases and possibly have the vision to see that diamond in the rough.
+You may have changed your perspective, shed some biases and possibly have the vision to see that diamond in the rough.

 During the current economic downturn, affordable housing has not necessarily remained affordable for many.
 Job losses numbering in the hundreds of thousands each month give us cause to wonder if we can hold onto what we now have, much less wait long enough for that magical homestead.
 In harder times it is not uncommon to feel a greater desire for self-sufficiency as well as increased fear of the unknown.
 I believe that there is no better time to find that affordable homestead than the present.

 Banks and lenders are fearful of foreclosing on high-risk loans already made.
 Property values in many areas continue to fall.
-Homeowner’s are unable to sell homes and new buyers are unable to get the loans they need.
+Homeowners are unable to sell homes and new buyers are unable to get the loans they need.
 Thus the foreclosure cycle spins faster and faster.

 By turning these negatives into advantages you can own your homestead now.
 Many rural areas that would suit a homestead well are littered with abandoned, run down or unkept mobile homes with land that would work perfectly well as a homestead for someone who can see the diamond in the rough.